 In 2008, still living in my childhood home but starting to devise my escape, I posted an ad on Craigslist seeking musical collaborators.
 That decision yielded two fateful contacts, both stationed in the Charlottesville area at the time.
 Before I even relocated to become an official C-Villain, I visited town with some frequency, and while one venture degenerated into a painful, pride-denting fable, the other paid my way into music biz experiences I would never otherwise have had.

 Around this time, Dacus was probably in kindergarten.
 As for me, I’d recently stumbled across Conor singing “Four Winds” on Leno.
 He had an emo-ish, angular mop of hair and a sort of poetic, televangelist, bordering-on-hysteria delivery that I hadn’t even known I was longing for so badly.
-It satisfied me like a stiff drink of firewater.
+It took me like a stiff drink.

 Not long after, I stopped by to see the ill-fated contact, who drove me to distraction.
 He ran across the hot asphalt in bare feet to meet me when I parked.
 His black nails, blue-black dye job and piercings suggested a certain fluidity (or so I thought).
 We sat on his bed which, absurdly, I remember as a sort of choppy ocean of covers and debris – power cord, screwdriver, Doritos bag, loose CD-R (just riffing here, but you get the picture) and I automatically designated myself his bro (unfortunately, that would change after I moved).
 He couldn’t get over – or rather, lit up at – the fact that I was a “virgin” (putting that in quotes because it is a ridiculous concept with toxic connotations that means nothing and needs to change) at 26.